romastony0/romastony0/README.md

-# VISHWANATH.A
+# ROMAS TONY.P

-## WEB DEVELOPER
+## FONT END DEVELOPER

-Web Developer with a passion for web application development and success in managing development projects.
+Front End Developer with a passion for web application development and success in managing development projects.
 I am skilled in conceptualizing, designing, developing, and deploying software containing logical and mathematical solutions to business problems.
 I am dedicated to driving innovation to follow industry and technological trends and facilitate the early adoption of innovations.

 Glad to see you here! 😍